RieksJ/t3-method/atm.md

 Despite knowing that certain tasks may be inefficient or ineffective, people often continue to engage in these activities due to a combination of cognitive limitations, biases, social influences, and organizational dynamics.
 Herbert Simon's concept of bounded rationality explains that individuals make decisions within the constraints of limited information and cognitive capabilities, often resulting in satisfactory rather than optimal choices ([Simon, 1955](https://www.jstor.org/stable/1884852)).
 Daniel Kahneman's research on cognitive biases reveals that people frequently rely on intuitive (System 1) thinking, which is prone to errors such as overconfidence, anchoring, and framing effects ([Kahneman, 2011](https://www.farrarstrausgiroux.com)).
 Piers Steel's work on procrastination indicates that individuals often delay or avoid tasks perceived as difficult or unpleasant, contributing to inefficiency ([Steel, 2007](https://doi.org/10.1037/0033-2909.133.1.65)).
 Furthermore, Jeffrey Pfeffer and Robert Sutton highlight the "knowing-doing gap," where organizations fail to translate knowledge into action due to lack of clear objectives, bureaucratic inertia, and misaligned incentives ([Pfeffer & Sutton, 2000](https://hbr.org/product/the-knowing-doing-gap-how-smart-companies-turn-knowledge-into-action/1408E-KND-ENG)).
 Social pressures and the desire to conform also play a significant role, as individuals may undertake tasks to align with perceived expectations rather than objective efficiency.
 These factors collectively explain why inefficiency and ineffectiveness persist in both individual and organizational behaviors.

-## 3. The ActivityZen Method
+## 3. The Activity Triage Method

-The ActivityZen Method revolves around three core questions that are designed to clarify (and enhance) the purpose and scope of any task.
+The Activity Triage Method revolves around three core questions that are designed to clarify (and enhance) the purpose and scope of any task.
 Having answers to these questions helps to improve the quality of task specifications, task assignment and task execution, and gives individuals more confidence that their efforts are directed towards actually meaningful and productive outcomes.

 The questions are as follows: